sankavi23/Git-and-GitHub/index.md

 + Distributed System.
 + Compatible with all the Operating Systems.
-+ Git allows its users to work on a line that runs parallel to the main project files
++ Git allows its users to work on a line that runs parallel to the main project files.
 + Users are allowed from all over the world to perform operations on a project remotely.
 + It is free and open source version control system.